SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

     d, X --> 0
 end
 ```
 It is also possible to have non-integer stoichiometric coefficients for substrates.
 However, in this case the [`combinatoric_ratelaw = false`](@ref ref) option must be used.
-We note that non-integer stoichiometric coefficients does not make sense in most fields, however, this features is available for use for models where it does make sense.
+We note that non-integer stoichiometric coefficients do not make sense in most fields, however, this feature is available for use for models where it does make sense.

 ### [Parametric stoichiometries](@id dsl_description_stoichiometries_parameters)
 It is possible for stoichiometric coefficients to be parameters.
-E.g. here we create a generic polymerisation system where `n` copies of `X` binds to form `Xn`:
+E.g. here we create a generic polymerisation system where `n` copies of `X` bind to form `Xn`:
 ```@example dsl_1
 rn_17 = @reaction_network begin
     (kB,kD), n*X <--> Xn